Kovalski-dev/Finance-accounting/README.md

 # Finance-Accounting-

-1. For correct work need to type on Terminal : *npm install, *npm i express, *npm i cors, *npm i mongoose
+1. For correct work need to type on Terminal : *npm install

 2. Type "node app" on Terminal